 Attach this information as a PDF file.
 See NIH's Format Attachments page.
+Use of hyperlinks and URLs in this section is not allowed unless specified in these instructions or in the funding opportunity announcement.

 List the titles and complete references to all appropriate publications, manuscripts accepted for publication, patents, and other printed materials that have resulted from the project since it was last reviewed competitively.